Cadair Idris: Myths, legends and popular culture

 There are numerous legends about Cadair Idris.
 Some nearby lakes are supposed to be bottomless, and anyone who sleeps on its slopes alone will supposedly awaken either a madman or a poet.
 This tradition (of sleeping on the summit of the mountain) apparently stems from bardic traditions, where bards would sleep on the mountain in hope of inspiration.

 Although the mountain's name is typically taken to refer to the mythological giant Idris, who was said to have been skilled in poetry, astronomy and philosophy, it has sometimes been mistranslated as Arthur's Seat, in reference to King Arthur (and to the hill of the same name in Edinburgh), an idea used by author Susan Cooper in her book The Grey King.
 However, this translation is mistaken and there is no etymological or traditional connection between Idris and Arthur.

 In Welsh mythology, Cadair Idris is also said to be one of the hunting grounds of Gwyn ap Nudd and his Cŵn Annwn.
 The howling of these huge dogs foretold death to anyone who heard them, the pack sweeping up that person's soul and herding it into the underworld.
+Similarly the Brenin Llwyd is also said to haunt a number of locations including Cadair Idris.

 The mountain is mentioned several times and is used as a backdrop to the story of Mary Jones and her Bible.
 This story is an account of a girl from Llanfihangel-y-Pennant at the foot of the mountain who walked 25 miles to Bala in order to buy a bible, which were scarce at the time.
 Jones' determined journey to get hold of a copy of the book in 1800 was a major factor behind the foundation of the British and Foreign Bible Society in 1804.

 "Tongues of fire on Idris flaring" is mentioned in the opening verse of the John Guard version of the song "Men of Harlech".

 In Cassandra Clare's Clockwork Princess Idris is where final battle between the protagonists and antagonist takes place.